 WiFi

-However, if you want to take advantage of features such as scheduling, cleaning preferences, mapping, the ability to control the vacuum from a smartphone while away from home, and other features, WiFi is a must in these instances.
+WiFi is not required to run a robotic vacuum, but it allows you to take advantage of features such as scheduling, cleaning preferences, mapping, and the ability to control the vacuum from a smartphone while away from home.

 If you decide on purchasing a robotic vacuum without WiFi capability, some benefits will not work, so be sure to research what ones do and do not need a WiFi connection.